 Now then, the big question - which exchange should you be using?

-Coinbase makes crypto trading exceptionally simple and straightforward.
+Binance makes crypto trading exceptionally simple and straightforward.
 You don’t need to possess any prior knowledge or experience in the field in order to start trading coins on the platform.
-The process is going to be quick, and Coinbase makes sure to guide you all the way through it.
+The process is going to be quick, and Binance makes sure to guide you all the way through it.

 Why Ether?
 Well, almost all of the NFT marketplaces are built on the Ethereum blockchain, and require Ether in order to perform any sort of transactions.
 Most NFTs are also created as ERC-721 or ERC-1155 (an improved version of the former) tokens.
 Thus, Ether is crucial if you want to sell NFTs.